frdel/agent-zero/prompts/default/agent.system.tools.md

 Place your code escaped and properly indented in the "code" argument.
 Select the corresponding runtime with "runtime" argument.
 Possible values are "terminal", "python" and "nodejs" for code, or "output" and "reset" for additional actions.
 Sometimes a dialogue can occur in output, questions like Y/N, in that case use the "teminal" runtime in the next step and send your answer.
-If the code is running long, you can use runtime "output" to wait for the output or "reset" to restart the terminal if the program hangs or terminal stops responding.
+If the code is running long, you can use runtime "output" to wait for next output part or use runtime "reset" to kill the process.
 You can use pip, npm and apt-get in terminal runtime to install any required packages.
 IMPORTANT: Never use implicit print or implicit output, it does not work!
 If you need output of your code, you MUST use print() or console.log() to output selected variables.
 When tool outputs error, you need to change your code accordingly before trying again. knowledge_tool can help analyze errors.